CLF78/Midnight-Variety-Pack/doc/wiimmfi_payload_addresses.md

 - ❌ 8011ab30 (Improved NAT type detection)
 - ❌ 8011b478 ("Green triangles" code)
 - ❌ 8011b4b0 ("Green triangles" code)
-- ⏭ 801938f8 (block IOS calls) - pointless security measure
+- ⏭ 801938f8 (Block IOS calls) - pointless security measure
-- ⏭ 80193a18 (block IOS calls) - pointless security measure
+- ⏭ 80193a18 (Block IOS calls) - pointless security measure
-- ⏭ 801d4f10 (set custom CA for payload download) - not needed if we don't use the payload
+- ⏭ 801d4f10 (Set custom CA for payload download) - not needed if we don't use the payload
-- ⏭ 801d4f2c (set custom CA for payload download) - not needed if we don't use the payload
+- ⏭ 801d4f2c (Set custom CA for payload download) - not needed if we don't use the payload
 - ❌ 8023b0e0 (Wiimmfi status reports)
 - ❌ 8027a688 (Auto-reconnect - login handler)
 - ❌ 80514d40 (Bunch of antifreeze patches)